MOHD-AZAM18/Project-2/README.md

-# New Prokect
+# New Project
-This project is crested from local system.
+This project is created from local system.